CPBridge/ct_body_composition/README.md

 * [Docker](docs/docker.md) - For building and using the docker image
 * [Training](docs/training.md) - For training new models
 * [Inference](docs/inference.md) - For running the model on new data

+### Acknowledgements

+The Python code for body composition estimation was written by Christopher Bridge at MGH & BWH Center for Clinical Data Science.
+The z-score curve fitting R code in the `stats` directory was written by Camden Bay at Brigham and Women's Hospital.